MicrosoftDocs/azure-dev-docs/articles/python/cloud-development-azure-python.md

 ### Step 2: Write your app code to use resources

-Once you've provisioned the resources you need for your application, you can write the application code to works with those resources.
+Once you've provisioned the resources you need for your application, you can write the application code to work with those resources (excepting the resources to which you deploy the code itself).
 For example, in the provisioning step you might have created an Azure storage account, created a blob container within that account, and set access policies for the application on that container.
 From your code, now, you can authenticate with that storage account and then create, update, or delete blobs within that container.
 Similarly, you might have provisioned a database with a schema and appropriate permissions, so that your application code can connect to the database and perform the usual create-read-update-delete operations.

 As a Python developer, you'll probably be writing your application code in Python using the Azure SDK for Python.
 That said, any independent part of a cloud application can be written in any supported language.
 If you're working in a team with a variety of language expertise, for instance, it's entirely possible that some parts of the application are written in Python, some in JavaScript, some in Java, and others in C#.